 If you’ve ever gone to the circus, seen someone ride a unicycle along a tightrope, and thought to yourself, “Oh helllllllllll nah!” you may want to rethink it.
 COSI’s 84-foot cable stretches across the museum’s main floor, allowing guests to revel in the thrill of performing a stunt with relatively low risk.
 You’ll be harnessed in for your ride, so no need to worry about falling.
 And even if you’re balance-challenged, a 250-pound counterweight keeps the center of gravity low so you won’t tip over.

 As the name might imply, this daily animal show features a couple of Japanese Hooded Rats playing an intense game of one-on-one.
-To get an idea of how it looks, check out this video.
+To get an idea of how it looks, check out the video below.

 “You have to see it in real life,” says Dr. Bertley, who added that when he mentions the show to people outside Columbus they think he’s making it up.
 “It speaks to psychology and neurochemistry, and how you can train the brain even in animals to do all kinds of stuff.”